A staggering 6 million Canadians have arthritis according to www.arthritis.ca. 1 in 4 Canadian women and 1 in 6 Canadian men have arthritis.

 If you are living with Arthritis you may find yourself avoiding exercise for a number of reasons.
 Fear of making your arthritis worse, tiredness, or painful movement (especially when your arthritis affecting load-bearing joints such as your hips, knees, or spine) could be stopping you in your tracks.
 Unfortunately, this decline in movement can actually lead to worse symptoms down the line.
 Once you stop moving your body it can be hard to get moving again.

 Although it might be difficult to stay active when living with arthritis, regular physical activity is actually crucial to help you manage your joint pain, improve mobility, relieve stiffness, improve energy, and make your everyday activities easier.

-But first, before we get into the exercises that can help loosen you up and strengthen your muscles, let’s take a deeper look into what this condition is and what it can do to the body.
+But first, before we get into how exercise can help, let’s take a deeper look into what this condition is and what it can do to the body…

 What is arthritis?

 Arthritis is a term used to describe a group of over 1000 diseases that cause inflammation in the joints or other areas of the body.

 Arthritis can affect almost any part of the body.
 It most often affects weight-bearing joints such as hips, knees, and the spine but it can also be found in other non-weight bearing joints such as the fingers.

 When left unchecked, this inflammation, and lead to significant permanent damage to the affected areas resulting in loss of function and disability.

 Arthritis is a chronic condition, meaning there is no cure and it affects people on a constant or recurring basis.